Stakhan/PotreePublisher/README.md

 # PotreePublisher
 Small CLI to quickly publish a single LAS file or a whole folder to a Potree server.
 ```
-Usage: PotreePublisher [OPTIONS] INPUT_POINT_CLOUD
+Usage: PotreePublisher [OPTIONS] INPUT_PATH

 Arguments:
-  INPUT_POINT_CLOUD  Path to the point cloud to process.
-Any type supported by
+  INPUT_PATH  Path to the point cloud or a folder of point clouds to process.
-                     PotreeConverter is possible.  [required]
+              Any type supported by PotreeConverter is possible.  [required]

 Options:
   --potree-server-root TEXT  Root path of the potree server.  [default: